Data extracted in March 2026

 A rise in births outside marriage

-The proportion of live births outside marriage has shown an increasing trend in the past decades, almost doubling since 1993 (17.7 %) when this data was first available in the EU.
-In 2021 this proportion was estimated at 41.8 % (see Table 3) which means that 58.2 % of children were born inside marriage.
-This share confirms the changes in patterns of family formation alongside the more traditional pattern where children were born within marriage.
-Extramarital births occur in non-marital relationships, among cohabiting couples and to lone parents.
+The proportion of live births outside marriage has shown an increasing trend in the past decades, more than doubling since 1993 (17.7%) when these data were first available in the EU.
+In 2024, this proportion was estimated at 41.1% (Table 3), meaning that 58.9% of children were born inside marriage.
+This share reflects changes in patterns of family formation alongside the more traditional pattern where children were born within marriage.
+Extramarital births occur in non-marital relationships, among cohabiting couples, to lone parents and in registered partnerships.

 Source: Eurostat (demo_find)